HugoLePicard/tutorial-triton-inference-server/README.md

 - Make sure your ONNX models were exported with **dynamic axes** (`dynamic_axes={...}` in `torch.onnx.export`) **if you're specifying custom shapes**.
 Otherwise, `trtexec` will raise an error about mismatched input shapes during optimization.

 - **TensorRT-optimized models are hardware-dependent**.
-The `.plan` files generated by TensorRT are highly optimized for the **specific GPU architecture** (SM version) used during compilation.
+The `.plan` files generated by TensorRT are highly optimized for the **specific GPU architecture** used during compilation.

   For example:
-  - If you optimize the model on an **NVIDIA A100**, you **must** deploy it on another A100 or a GPU with the **same compute capability**.
+  - If you optimize the model on an **NVIDIA A100**, you **must** deploy it on another A100.
   - To deploy on a different GPU (e.g., T4, V100, or RTX 4090), you’ll need to **recompile the engine** using `trtexec` on that target GPU.

-  This ensures the generated kernels match the GPU's architecture and capabilities.

-# Results
+### Results

-When you run trtexec on a model, TensorRT will not only optimize and export the .plan file, it will also benchmark the model's GPU inference performance.
+When you run `trtexec` on a model, TensorRT will not only optimize and export the `.plan` file, it will also benchmark the model's GPU inference performance.
 After a short warmup and a few runs, you'll see output like:

-## Example Benchmark Results on A100 40G
+#### Example Benchmark Results on A100 40G

 For the UNet: